rebelwarrior/numenera/ninth_world.md

  - | Raheunum | Underground Humanoids
  - | Rorathik | Blue Predator Assasins
- Dustmen/Ghoul | Syzygy Ghoul | Collect and Eat the dead
+ Dustmen/Ghoul | Syzygy Ghoul | Collect and Eat the dead {:.card.is-pulled-right.mx-2.table.is-hoverable}

+__Abhumans:__
+The boogey man is nothing compare to the frightening prospect of abhumans.
+While mutants are regarded with suspicion throughout Steadfast, no one would confuse a mutant for an abhuman.
+Abhumans are no longer human; humanoid yes, human no. Abhumans are, however, intelligent.
+What happened that turn them that way is the source of much speculation.
+It is rumored that abhumans gain their hatred of humanity, their evilness and their mutated shape, from eating each other, so cannibalism is taboo in all the nine kingdoms.
+When you close your eyes and think of a demonic entity, that's probably an abhuman looking back at you though the darkness.
+Abhumans are probably the only monster that a general resident of Steadfast would know by name.
+Any tracker worth his salt would be able to tell abhumans apart from their tracks alone.

+If abhumans are the more familiar kind of monster in the Ninth World, the rest defy reason for most inhabitants.

+_Abhumans (p.
+13) can be used sort of like goblinoids in a fantasy setting.
+They are intelligent, use tactics, and tend to attack in groups._
+{:.mt-4.mb-3}

 #### Ways into Numenera
 {:.subtitle.is-4.mt-5}